gabrielsousapro/code-exercises/README.md

 # my-code-exercises
 my code exercises database.
 Its is for study porposes.
 Adding a new change in this file.
+New Change.